-When a humble thatch-covered stage overlooking the Caribbean sea becomes the epicenter of the literary world.
+We’re back on for 2023!
+Please join us May 26-28.
+The Calabash International Literary Festival … when a humble thatch-covered stage overlooking the Caribbean sea becomes the epicenter of the literary world.

 very other year, for three very intense days, Treasure Beach is transformed as the renowned Calabash Literary Festival takes over our rustic island outpost.
 Readings, interviews and open-mic sessions start each morning and wind-down as the sun sets.
 Thousands from around the island come to see literary talents as diverse as Junot Diaz, Zadie Smith, Chigozie Obioma, Michael Ondaatje, Wole Soyinka, Billy Collins, Tishani Doshi, Edwidge Danticat, Robert Pinsky, Eleanor Catton and Salman Rushdie.
 There are native sons, like Booker Prize winner, Marlon James.
 And, beloved returnees, like Paul Holdengraber, who regularly interviews festival headliners.
 And always, there are the two co-founders and prime movers who make the magic happen: Justine Henzell, Producer, and Kwame Dawes, Artistic Director.
 Here, Dawes shares what it’s like to pull off a world-class festival in a Caribbean country village: